Burma Frontier Force

 The Inspector General, Brigadier F.A.G.
 Roughton was caught up in the desperate fighting at Yenangyaung where on 19th April 1942 he was evacuated across the Pin Chaung with the Commanding Officer of the 1st Burma Division, Major Bruce Scott.
 Totally exhausted, Roughton was evacuated to Mandalay and from there by hospital launch where shortly after he died on 21st April 1942.

 Brigadier J.F.
 Bowerman assumed command of the Force in Myitkyina on 4th May 1942.
 Accompanied by the senior Staff Officer, Burma Frontier Force, he arrived in India by the Hukawng Valley route.
 From Assam he was immediately flown to G.H.Q.
-India, Delhi, to obtain orders as to the future of the Frontier Force and the B.M.P., the latter having been placed under the control of the Inspector-General, B.F.F. in April 1942.
+India, Delhi, to obtain orders as to the future of the Burma Frontier Force and the Burma Military Police., the latter having been placed under the control of the Inspector-General, Burma Frontier Force in April 1942.
 Orders were received that all members of both Forces were to be sent to Hoshiarpur, Punjab, where a reception Depot was formed.
 Drafts of men began arriving at Hoshiarpur from 15th June 1942.
 A Force Headquarters and a Headquarters of each Battalion were opened.
 As they arrived, the men were registered, given advances of pay, replacement clothing and sent to their homes on war leave.
 During the period June to December approximately 10,000 all ranks passed through Hoshiarpur.
 On return from leave, the men were sorted out, medically graded, and those found suitable for further service were eventually drafted to Battalions of the Burma Regiment.
-This new Regiment was formed from B.F.F. and B.M.P. personnel on 1st October 1942.
+This new Regiment was formed from Burma Rifles, Burma Frontier Force and Burma Military Policepersonnel on 1st October 1942.
 Considerable difficulty was experienced during this period of reorganisation owing to very few senior British Officers being present, to the large amount of sickness among both officers and men and to the difficulty in obtaining arms and equipment with which to commence training.

 Some interesting tales are to be found on the Burma Frontier Constabulary web page.
 The B.F.C. was the post-war successor to the B.F.F.